Completed research

 Duration: 04/2023 – 09/2024

-Team (RCE): Andreas Exner (project manager), Markus Blümel (research assistant), Dirk Raith (research assistant)
+Team (RCE): Andreas Exner (Project Manager), Markus Blümel (Research Associate), Dirk Raith (Research Associate)

-Team (other organisations): Vera Koller (AUGE/UG), Christoph Schabetsberger (Gemeinwohl Ökonomie Österreich), Wolfgang G. Weber (University of Innsbruck), Irmgard Weinhandl (Economy for the Common Good Austria), Josef Wirth (VÖWG)
+Team (other organisations): Vera Koller (AUGE/UG), Christoph Schabetsberger (Economy for the Common Good Austria), Wolfgang G. Weber (University of Innsbruck), Irmgard Weinhandl (Economy for the Common Good Austria), Josef Wirth (VÖWG)

-Description: In the face of a climate catastrophe that is complexly intertwined with other crises, international and national institutions are increasingly supporting a holistic, systemic transformation of the economy towards the principles of the social economy.
-This refers to economically active organisations that primarily pursue social or ecological goals and are often organised democratically or in a participatory manner.
-Their potential is emphasised by the EU, OECD, ILO and the WEF, among others.
-The EU has formulated goals for their further development in an action plan.
-Nevertheless, the social economy is still barely visible in Austria and receives too little support.
-In addition, the diverse actors in this field of practice have so far acted in a fragmented manner.
-Against this background, the RCE Graz-Styria of the University of Graz organised the 1st Social Economy Conference in Austria on 24.11.2022 in cooperation with the Centre for Social Economy (ZfSW).
-Around 50 key players in the social economy acted as co-organisers.
-Around 200 people attended the conference.
-The project "Building a Social Economy Platform" aimed to strengthen and consolidate the momentum of the Social Economy Conference and to help strengthen and raise the profile of the social economy and social and solidarity-based economies in Austria.
+Description: In the face of a climate catastrophe that is intricately intertwined with other crises, international and national institutions are increasingly supporting a holistic, systemic transformation of the economy towards the principles of the social economy.
+This refers to economically active organisations that primarily pursue social or environmental objectives and are often organised democratically or participatively.
+Their potential is highlighted by, amongst others, the EU, the OECD and the ILO, as well as the WEF.
+The EU has set out objectives for their further development in an action plan.
+Nevertheless, the social economy in Austria remains largely invisible and receives insufficient support.
+Furthermore, the diverse actors in this field have so far operated in a fragmented manner.
+Against this backdrop, the RCE Graz-Styria at the University of Graz, in collaboration with the Centre for Social Economy (ZfSW), organised the 1st Social Economy Conference in Austria on 24 November 2022.
+Around 50 key stakeholders in the social economy acted as co-organisers.
+Some 200 people attended the conference.
+The aim of the ‘Establishment of a Social Economy Platform’ project was to reinforce and sustain the momentum generated by the Social Economy Conference, as well as to help strengthen and raise the profile of the social economy and social and solidarity-based economies in Austria.

 Links: